appdrop-team/publishing-guide-environment-setup/README.md

 With that, you're one step closer to launching your app!
 Feeling excited yet?
 We hope so!

-Next, head on over Section 2 of our Publishing Guide which walks you through the process of testing your running your app on a device and publishing it.
+Next, head on over [Section 2 of our Publishing Guide](https://github.com/appdrop-team/publishing-guide-app-setup) which walks you through the process of testing your app on a device and publishing it.